List of Canadian restaurant chains: Smoke's Poutinerie

-St. Louis Bar and Grill

-St. Louis Bar and Grill is a casual sports bar which was founded in Toronto in 1992 and has expanded to over 70 locations across Canada, with locations in Ontario, Alberta, New Brunswick and Nova Scotia.

-Stellas

-Founded in 1999, Winnipeg, MB based Stellas operates 8 locations throughout the city.

 St-Hubert

 Laval, Quebec-based St-Hubert operates 97 restaurants in Canada, making it the 16th largest restaurant chain in the country.
-It used to have many locations outside of Quebec, but withdrew to only in Quebec and Ottawa area.
+It used to have many locations outside the province of Quebec, but withdrew to only in Quebec and Ottawa area.
 Swiss Chalet has taken advantage of that, growing into more locations, but has narrowed its presence in Quebec.
 Its unique brand of gravy is one of more than 600 products it sells through grocery stores in eastern Canada.
 It serves more than 31 million meals every year, including 3.2 million kilograms of cabbage, 6.062 million kilograms of French fries, and 8.3 million servings of desserts.

 On March 31, 2016, Cara Operations announced that it would acquire the St-Hubert chain of rotisserie chicken restaurants in the summer of 2016.

 Second Cup

 Second Cup Coffee Co. is a Canadian specialty coffee retailer operating more than 345 cafes across the country.
 Its headquarters are in Mississauga, Ontario.
 Its stores sell hot and cold beverages, pastries, snacks, pre-packaged food items, hot and cold sandwiches, and drinkware, including mugs and tumblers.
 Second Cup sales continue to compete with Starbucks, Tim Hortons and McDonald's, which also feature espresso-based specialty drinks.

 Since its inception, Second Cup has expanded its franchises to the United States, Morocco, Saudi Arabia, Bahrain, Kuwait, Oman, Qatar, Lebanon, Jordan, Egypt, the United Arab Emirates, Iraq, Syria, Yemen, Cyprus, Azerbaijan, Angola, Lithuania, and Romania.
 It also opened a store in Pakistan in 2013, in the United Kingdom in 2014, in the Philippines in 2015, and in Poland in 2016.